 The Xbox Series S hits these targets thanks to a combination of a Custom 8-Core Zen 2 CPU, Custom 4 teraflop RDNA 2 GPU, 10GB of RAM and a 512GB NVMe SSD.
 I feel all these specs are on point apart from the latter, which as we shall see affects my score for this console.

 Xbox Series S review: performance and gameplay

-As the Xbox Series S is an all-digital system, meaning that no new or past-gen games can be played on via optical disc, gamers who buy it need to purchase their games from the Xbox Store or, play them via Xbox Game Pass, the latter in my mind being the natural partner for this system.
+As the Xbox Series S is an all-digital system, meaning that no new or past-gen games can be played on it via optical disc, gamers who buy one need to purchase their games from the Xbox Store or play them via Xbox Game Pass – the latter in my mind being the natural partner for this system.

-Xbox Game Pass is, for the uninitiated, a Netflix but for games service that allows gamers to pay a monthly fee ($14.99/£10.99 a month) and then access over a 100 games to play whenever they want.
+Xbox Game Pass is, for the uninitiated, a Netflix-but-for-games type service that allows gamers to pay a monthly fee ($14.99/£10.99 a month) and then access over 100 games to play whenever they want.
 It's a great service and for very little money opens up literally months and months, if not years, of gaming entertainment.

 When I tested the system I went and installed a bunch of these games immediately, such as Gears of War 5, Sniper Elite V4 and Halo: The Master Chief Collection, and after waiting a bit (my internet is poor) I could get stuck in and all the titles loaded incredibly quickly and ran and looked great on the Xbox Series S.